vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

   - Quotes a price of `997.488` to sell `16.030` units
   - Does not quote a price to sell `17` units

-- With an existing book consisting solely of one vAMM (at any fair price) a new vAMM entering the market at a differing base price to the existing vAMM's current price, but where upper and lower bounds of each are far beyond the base/fair prices, triggers a trade between the two vAMMs, after which they both have the same fair price and the book is not crossed.
+- With an existing book consisting solely of one vAMM (at any fair price) a new vAMM entering the market at a differing base price to the existing vAMM's current price, but where upper and lower bounds of each are far beyond the base/fair prices, triggers a trade between the two vAMMs, after which they both have the same fair price and the book is not crossed. (<a name="0090-VAMM-033" href="#0090-VAMM-033">0090-VAMM-033</a>)

-- With an existing book consisting solely of one vAMM (at any fair price) a new vAMM entering the market at a differing base price to the existing vAMM's current price, with upper and lower bounds set such that the entire structure is separate to the existing vAMM (e.g. the incoming vAMM's lower price is greater than the existing vAMM's upper price), a trade occurs between the two AMMs leaving at least one of them at the extreme edge of their quoting range.
+- With an existing book consisting solely of one vAMM (at any fair price) a new vAMM entering the market at a differing base price to the existing vAMM's current price, with upper and lower bounds set such that the entire structure is separate to the existing vAMM (e.g. the incoming vAMM's lower price is greater than the existing vAMM's upper price), a trade occurs between the two AMMs leaving at least one of them at the extreme edge of their quoting range. (<a name="0090-VAMM-034" href="#0090-VAMM-034">0090-VAMM-034</a>)

-- With two vAMMs existing on the market, and no other orders, both of which have the same fair price, another counterparty placing a large buy order for a given volume, followed by a large sell order for the same volume, results in the vAMMs both taking a position and then returning to `0` position, with a balance increase equal to the maker fees received plus those for the incoming trader crossing the spread.
+- With two vAMMs existing on the market, and no other orders, both of which have the same fair price, another counterparty placing a large buy order for a given volume, followed by a large sell order for the same volume, results in the vAMMs both taking a position and then returning to `0` position, with a balance increase equal to the maker fees received plus those for the incoming trader crossing the spread. (<a name="0090-VAMM-035" href="#0090-VAMM-035">0090-VAMM-035</a>)